↑

 • 1 teaspoon paprika

-• Pinch of cayenne pepper more or less to taste
+• Pinch of cayenne pepper, more or less to taste

-• Pinch of sugar optional, to taste
+• Pinch of sugar, to taste, optional

 • Salt and pepper to taste